aegiz/invader/README.md

 ## Instructions

+Note that we will assume that you have already setup an account.

 1. Rename the `tofill.credentials.js` file into `credentials.js`.
 2. Use a proxy (like [MITM proxy](https://mitmproxy.org)) to inspect the requests that the Flash Invader App is making.
 3. Fill `credentials.js` with your app credentials that are passed in every requests.